AutoTune: Positive

-Some critics have argued that Auto-Tune opens up new possibilities in pop music, especially in hip-hop and R&B. Instead of using it as a correction tool for poor vocals—its original purpose—some musicians intentionally use the technology to mediate and augment their artistic expression.
-When the electronic duo Daft Punk was questioned about their use of Auto-Tune in their single "One More Time", Thomas Bangalter replied, "A lot of people complain about musicians using Auto-Tune.
+Some critics have argued that AutoTune opens up new possibilities in pop music, especially in hip-hop and R&B. Instead of using it as a correction tool for poor vocals—its original purpose—some musicians intentionally use the technology to mediate and augment their artistic expression.
+When the electronic duo Daft Punk was asked about their use of AutoTune in their single "One More Time", Thomas Bangalter replied, "A lot of people complain about musicians using AutoTune.
 It reminds me of the late '70s when musicians in France tried to ban the synthesizer...
 They didn't see that you could use those tools in a new way instead of just for replacing the instruments that came before."

-T-Pain, the R&B singer and rapper who reintroduced the use of Auto-Tune as a vocal effect in pop music with his album Rappa Ternt Sanga in 2005, said, "My dad always told me that anyone's voice is just another instrument added to the music.
+T-Pain, the R&B singer and rapper who reintroduced the use of AutoTune as a vocal effect in pop music with his album Rappa Ternt Sanga in 2005, said, "My dad always told me that anyone's voice is just another instrument added to the music.
 There was a time when people had seven-minute songs, and five minutes were just straight instrumental. ...
 I got a lot of influence from [the '60s era].
 I thought I might as well turn my voice into a saxophone."
-Following in T-Pain's footsteps, Lil Wayne experimented with Auto-Tune between his albums Tha Carter II and Tha Carter III.
-At the time, he was heavily addicted to promethazine codeine, and some critics see Auto-Tune as a musical expression of Wayne's loneliness and depression.
+Following in T-Pain's footsteps, Lil Wayne experimented with AutoTune between his albums Tha Carter II and Tha Carter III.
+At the time, he was heavily addicted to promethazine codeine, and some critics see AutoTune as a musical expression of Wayne's loneliness and depression.
 Mark Anthony Neal wrote that Lil Wayne's vocal uniqueness, his "slurs, blurs, bleeps and blushes of his vocals, index some variety of trauma."
-And Kevin Driscoll asks, "Is Auto-Tune not the wah pedal of today's black pop?
+And Kevin Driscoll asks, "Is AutoTune not the wah pedal of today's black pop?
 Before he transformed himself into T-Wayne on "Lollipop", Wayne's pop presence was limited to guest verses and unauthorized freestyles.
 In the same way that Miles equipped Hendrix to stay pop-relevant, Wayne's flirtation with the VST plugin du jour brought him updial from JAMN 94.5 to KISS 108."